Oceans Adventures Program

 Gap Year Adventures

-It is an unfortunate but common occurrence that students graduating from high school often have no real direction for their life and little idea of what they really want to do and/or how to accomplish their goals.
-Learning how to be productive in “the real world,” and figuring out what one’s real goals and purposes are in life is an extremely important step for the future success of one’s life.
+It is an unfortunate but common occurrence that students graduating from high school and even college often have no real direction for their life and little idea of what they really want to do and/or how to accomplish their goals.
+Learning how to be productive in “the real world,” and figuring out what one’s real goals and purposes are in life and having a strategic plan to achieve them is an extremely important step for the future success of one’s life.

 Having these basics sorted out makes an enormous difference in the value of any further education as one, then, has a real purpose for studying and using the knowledge gained.
 Also, with a real certainty of what direction one wants to take with their life, one can better focus their future efforts towards successfully achieving one’s goals, rather than waste time trying different things to figure it all out or just getting a job to get a job, with no real purpose.
 This is the essence of what a gap year should be all about.
 Combine this with our on-going, extraordinary adventures and challenging seamanship skills and our students come away with a very enhanced grasp on life.